Skip to content

 The above is only a partial list.
 You may find much more information, including related records about the owner(s).

-Within the realm of New Jersey property records, there are quite a few types.
+There are quite a few types within the realm of New Jersey property records.
 The most common you will hear about or encounter are listed below with details about how they originate, what their purpose is, and how they affect the property owner.

 Deeds and Conveyance Records